 For example, our dentist may recommend you for the dental implant procedure if you have sufficient bone density in your jaw and a healthy immune system.
 Continue reading to learn what our Plymouth, MI dental implant dentist might recommend for your smile.

 Dentures are an oral appliance made to look and function like natural teeth.
 Depending on the extent of tooth loss, our dentist may recommend a full or partial denture.
 While a full denture replaces an entire arch of teeth, a partial denture only replaces a few teeth.
-We can help you explore the different types of dentures available, including partial, complete, conventional, and immediate dentures.
+We can help you explore the different types of dentures available, including partial, complete, and conventional dentures.

 Dentures sit on top of your gums and must be removed before you go to sleep so your gums have a chance to recover.
 When you’re not wearing your dentures, they’ll need to be submerged in a glass of water or denture cleanser so they don’t dry out, crack, and warp.
 You will need to regularly clean your dentures as if they were real teeth to prevent the growth of bacteria, which can cause bad breath.